-source-port port-id [adaptive]
+source-port port-id [adaptive] no source-port

-no source-port

-config>system>sync-if-timing>ref1 config>system>sync-if-timing>ref2
+config>system>sync-if-timing>ref1 config>system>sync-if-timing>ref2 config>system>sync-if-timing>ref3

-This command configures the source port for timing reference ref1 or ref2.
+This command configures the source port for timing reference ref1, ref2, or ref3.

 The timing reference can either be timing extracted from the receive port (line-timed) or packetized data of a TDM PW (adaptive).
 If the adaptive option is not selected, the system uses line timing mode.
-If the line timing is from a port that becomes unavailable or the link goes down, then the reference sources are reevaluated according to the reference order configured by the ref-order command.
+If the line timing is from a port that becomes unavailable or the link goes down, the reference sources are reevaluated according to the reference order configured by the ref-order command.